About Pleomorphic Sarcoma

 - Gender – More common in men than women

-Signs and Symptoms of UPS
+Signs & Symptoms of Pleomorphic Sarcoma

 The most common symptom/sign of a pleomorphic sarcoma is a rapidly growing, painless lump or mass.
 They can manifest rather quickly, and are often mistaken as a result of trauma.
 Because they are most common in the lower extremities, bumping into something like a table or piece of furniture can make it seem like the lump is a result of the impact.

 More often than not, random masses that appear on the body tend to be benign.
 However, any new growths or lumps that develop anywhere on the body and do not go away on their own, or continue to grow or become painful should be examined by a physician.
 Pleomorphic sarcomas are usually not painful, unless they are pressing on a nerve or blood vessel.

 There are a number of different subtypes of malignant soft tissue tumors.
 While UPS is the most common form among older adults, some of the other common forms include: